Solid phase transitions in the liquid limit: The Hadamard material

-We also know that that the values of $\Grad\By(\Bx)$ inside the circular inclusion and its trace on the outside boundary of the inclusion are stable.
-Our results from \cite{grtrmms} then say that either $\BF_{\infty}$ lies on the binodal and all values $\Grad\By(\Bx)$ in the exterior of the inclusion are stable, or $\BF_{\infty}$ lies in the interior of the binodal region $\mathfrak{B}$.
+We also know that that the values of $\Grad\By(\Bx)$ inside the circular inclusion and its trace on the outside boundary of the inclusion must be stable.
+Our results from \cite{grtrmms} then say that there are two possibilities.
+The first one is that $\BF_{\infty}$ lies on the binodal and all values $\Grad\By(\Bx)$ in the exterior of the inclusion are stable.
+The second option is that $\BF_{\infty}$ lies in the interior of the binodal region $\mathfrak{B}$.

 In our special radially symmetric case we look for a radially symmetric solution of (\ref{liqpde})